xuri-ajiva/SharpVk/README.md

 ----------

-Note that this project is still under active development and testing; all core functions of the API and WSI extensions are present but not all are fully tested.
-Breaking changes may be made as the bindings move towards v1.
+Note that this project is still under active development and testing; all core functions of the core API and WSI extensions are present, and [this issue](https://github.com/FacticiusVir/SharpVk/issues/22) has a complete list of commands that have been tested and shown working.
+Please be aware that breaking changes may be made to the public API as the bindings move towards v1.
-TODO.md has a complete list of API commands that have been tested and shown working.

 Rolling builds: [![Build status](https://ci.appveyor.com/api/projects/status/6i4r9ghsx4r62nkt?svg=true)](https://ci.appveyor.com/project/FacticiusVir/sharpvk)